Beginning a Career with the FBI

 - Platform/Site Reliability Engineering

-IT Specialist – Forensic Examiner (ITS-FE) – As an ITS-FE, you’ll be exposed to a new world of information technology, and have the chance to work on unique investigations with partners across the United States.
-ITS-FEs use their technical capabilities scientifically, by applying rigor and process to the evaluation, preservation, and collection of digital evidence.
-You’ll be part of your field office’s Computer Analysis Response Team, an elite group of technical experts, and have the opportunity to work not only on FBI investigations, but those of our partners as well.
+IT Specialist-Forensic Examiner (ITS-FE) – As an ITS-FE, you will be exposed to a new world of information technology and have the chance to work on unique investigations with partners across the United States.
+ITS-FEs use their technical capabilities scientifically by applying rigor and process to the evaluation, preservation and collection of digital evidence.
+You’ll be part of your Field Office’s Computer Analysis Response Team, an elite group of technical experts, and have an opportunity to work not only on FBI investigations, but those of our partners as well.

 Applicants must meet the FBI’s Employment Eligibility requirements.
-Applicants will also be required to provide their GPA, graduation timeframe, veteran status and any other information related to past work experiences in their application.
+Applicants will also be required to provide their GPA, anticipated graduation date, veteran status and any other information related to work experience in their application.